gregwhorley/java-coursera/README.md

 # java-coursera
-Stuff I wrote while taking Cousera's "Java Programming: An Introduction To Java" specialization classes
+Stuff from Coursera's "Java Programming: An Introduction To Java" specialization classes.